ihmeuw/vivarium_research/docs/source/intervention_models/iv_iron_postpartum/index.rst

   * - Population
     - Effect size
+    - Parameter uncertainty
+    - Stochastic uncertainty
     - Note
   * - Immediately post-birth women with hemoglobin levels less than 100 g/L
-    - +23 g/L, SD=14 g/L, assume normal distribution of uncertainty and apply as individual-level heterogeneity (no parameter uncertainty for this value)
+    - +23 g/L
+    - None (for now)
+    - Sample from a normal distribution with a mean=23, SD=14.
+If sampled value is less than 0 g/L, replace sampled value with 0 (aka, rectified normal distribution with lower bound of zero).
     - Effect is present two weeks after birth through the end of the postpartum period.
 Effect size is from the BMGF ongoing trials.
-Note that lower bound of effect size crosses the null value-- intervention will decrease hemoglobin levels in some draws.
+Lower bound of zero chosen for biologic plausibility of non-response.

 The effect of the IV iron intervention on maternal hemoglobin should be applied as an additive shift to the simulant's continuous hemoglobin exposure *two weeks following birth*.
 The effect of the intervention should be removed (subtracted from the hemoglobin exposure level) at the end of the postpartum period prior to the removal of the pregnancy adjustment factor.

 Assumptions and Limitations